Europe 90 days within 180 days

 1.2M+ Travelers

-Passport with visa stamps and onward flight ticket — Schengen Area visa documentation by MyJet24
+Airplane and free onward flight ticket — Schengen Area visa and proof of onward travel by MyJet24

 The Schengen Area visa boarding-gate problem